-New Texas Longhorns Book says A&M Aggies Still Are Little Brother & Makes a Statistical Case
+New Texas Longhorns Book says A&M Aggies Are Little Brother & Makes a Statistical Case

 By Mark Schipper

-Kyle Umlang has a freshly awarded master’s degree in applied data science and a new book full of statistical facts.
-And because Umlang loves college football, and went to school at the University of Texas, his treatise is filled with statistical pearls related to the Longhorns dormant rivalry with Texas A&M University.
+Kyle Umlang has a newly awarded master’s degree in applied data science and, fittingly, a new book chock full of statistical facts.
+And because Umlang loves college football, and went to school at the University of Texas, his treatise is strung with statistical pearls running out from the Longhorns' momentarily dormant rivalry with Texas A&M University.

-But what makes Umlang’s book more than a sidelight about a cancelled rivalry, is that it gets at the nature of the unique Big Brother vs Little Brother dynamic that exists only in college football.
-The text, 101 Aggie Facts: Things Every Longhorn Should Know, opens with a bang:
+But what makes Umlang’s book more than a sidelight about a cancelled football rivalry is that it gets at the nature of the unique Big Brother vs Little Brother dynamic that exists in many college football and university rivalries.
+The text, 101 Aggie Facts: Things Every Longhorn Should Know, opens with a merciless a gut shot: